 - We believe that the US economy, like many others, faces structural challenges in the form of high debt levels and slow growth in the working age population.
 Across the globe, governments have too much debt to be able to boost growth in a major way.
 With that macro-economic backdrop, we believe that the world may continue to proceed in a lower growth environment compared to history.

 How are you positioning portfolios in response to this outlook?

 - What we aim to do is to know as many great businesses as we can, and learn what they might be worth.
 When markets offer us attractive share prices for these businesses, we become buyers.

 - The market has moved to a favorable outlook for economic growth and thus has boosted the share prices of more cyclical companies.
-Given our more pessimistic outlook for the U.S. economy, we have focused our attention on owning highly innovative, secular growth businesses.
-These types of companies offer products and services that make the world better, cheaper, and faster – enabling them to grow at a much faster pace than the overall economy.
+Given our more nuanced view of the U.S. economy, we have focused our attention on owning innovative secular growth businesses.
+These types of companies offer products and services that make the world better, cheaper, and faster – enabling them to grow at a faster pace than the overall economy.
 We see this as a more “all weather” approach – our companies can do well in a rising economy, but also perform reasonably well in a difficult economy.